Join the discussion, share your experience, get in touch with us.Go to Nevigo forums

 It requires a license key sent to you in the welcome email.
 Your license will be linked to your machine.
 Switching to another machine requires you to deactivate the license first and then re-activate it on the new machine.

-Feature-wise, articy:draft 2 SE is identical with the articy:draft 2.
-It integrates the Steam API and is linked to your Steam account, so it is not bound to a certain machine.
-You can run articy:draft 2 SE on any PC where your Steam client is logged in.
+Feature-wise, articy:draft 3 on Steam is also identical with the regular articy:draft 3.
+It is linked to your Steam account, so it is not bound to a certain machine.
+You can run articy:draft 3 on Steam on any PC where your Steam client is logged in.

 This is a full-featured client in the multi-user environment.
 It connects to the articy:server and lets you create, view and edit projects in a team.
 Licenses in the multi-user scenario are managed centrally by the articy:server, so each client needs to get a license assigned by the server to be able to log in with their credentials and explore projects.
 Clients can access projects freely whereever they reach the articy:server.